CPS-Innovation/DNS-Self-Service/README.md

 # dns-test
-Repository to test dns config in Azure
+Repository to store configuration for DNS zones and records, for use within the Crown Prosecution Service